Live Premiered on July 8 at 7:30PM EST Run Time: THE LINE ran approximately 60 minutes.

 Health disparities among New Yorkers are large, persistent and increasing.
 Public Health Solutions (PHS) exists to change that trajectory and support vulnerable New York City families in living their healthiest lives.
 The COVID-19 pandemic has led to an unprecedented number of New Yorkers turning to PHS for basic necessities such as food and health insurance support.
 Learn more and consider providing support.

-THE LINE will premiere live on Wednesday, July 8 at 7:30PM EST here or on The Public Theater YouTube Channel.
+THE LINE premiered live on Wednesday, July 8 at 7:30PM EST here or on The Public Theater YouTube Channel.

-THE LINE will be available on demand until August 4 at 11:59PM EST on The Public Theater YouTube Channel.
+THE LINE concluded its digital run on September 1 at 11:59PM EST on The Public Theater YouTube Channel.

-THE LINE will be made available to the Deaf and Hard of Hearing Community through Closed Captioning this evening and an American Sign Language Interpretation will be available in the coming week, please email us at firstname.lastname@example.org to learn more.
+THE LINE was available to the Deaf and Hard of Hearing Community through American Sign Language Interpretation and Closed Captioning.

-THE LINE will be made available to the Blind and Low Vision Community through an Audio Description in the coming week.
-To learn more about accessing this video please email email@example.com for updates.
+THE LINE was available to the Blind and Low Vision Community through an Audio Description.

 (David) received 2019 Tony, Drama Desk, and Outer Critics Circle Awards for his work in Tootsie.
 Broadway: R&H’s Cinderella (Tony and OCC award nominations); Hello, Dolly!; Act One (filmed for PBS); The Importance of Being Earnest (Clarence Derwent Award); Brighton Beach Memoirs (Drama Desk Award); A View From the Bridge; Billy Elliot; and Sunday in the Park with George.
 Off-Broadway: God Bless You, Mr. Rosewater (cast recording); 1776; Zorba!; Sons of the Prophet (Lucille Lortel and Obie awards); and The Fantasticks (cast recording).
 Film: Frozen, Sisters.
 TV: “Fosse/Verdon,” “Crazy Ex-Girlfriend,” “Shades of Blue,” “Mozart in the Jungle,” and “The Good Wife.”